tylerkstevens/webapp-calculators/README.md

 ## What is Hashrate Heating?

-Hashrate heating uses Bitcoin mining hardware to heat your home or business while earning Bitcoin.
+Hashrate heating uses bitcoin mining hardware to electrically heat your home or business while earning revenue.
 The key insight:

 - **100% Heat Efficiency** — Every watt of electricity consumed by a miner becomes heat
 - **Dual Revenue** — You get both heat AND Bitcoin mining rewards